omgovich/react-colorful/README.md

 [Live demo →](https://codesandbox.io/s/react-colorful-hex-input-demo-0k2fx)

-`HexColorInput` doesn't have any default styles, but accepts all properties that a regular `input` tag does (such as `className`, `placeholder` and `autoFocus`).
+`HexColorInput` does not have any default styles, but accepts all properties that a regular `input` tag does (such as `className`, `placeholder` and `autoFocus`).
 That means you can place and modify this component as you like.
 Also, that allows you to combine the color picker and input in different ways.

 </details>